program-2/reason/README.md

 #### Third way

-   (use it for "up to 5 direct object injection" only if your dependency
+   ( use it for  "unlimitted number of direct object injection"  only if your dependency

-   classes themselves are independent so they don't have Reason inside)
+   classes themselves are independent so they don't have Reason inside their own class definition.

+   Please note that Reason itself can be among these type-hinted classes. )

-1- Put "AnyClass $AnyClass" as parameter of the **method**:
+1- Put "AnyDependencyClass   $AnyDependencyClass" as parameter of the **method**:

-      public function Method(Class $Class)
+      Class
       {
+          public function Method(Class1 $Class1, Class2 $Class2, Reason $Reason, ...)
+          {
             //
+          }
       }

 2- Instantiate the methods where/when needed with "Reason":